COVID19 – For information and guidance, please see our COVID19 page.

 Royal Life Saving Society Resources

-You can view our self safe rescue videos on our YouTube channel and show them to your pupils.
+You can view our self safe rescue videos and our video on open water swimming, rivers, Icey waters, the Water Safety Code on our YouTube channel and show them to your pupils.

 The National Curriculum Training Programme